devashishkumar/angular-libraries-project/projects/file-saver-angular/README.md

 ### Documentation

-This Library is used to export data to csv/excel
+This library is used to export data to csv/excel

 ### Installation